avcoder/unit05-lesson01/slides.md

 - See DSA Assignment
 - [Big O cheatsheet](https://www.bigocheatsheet.com/)
 - Brain Teaser: the 8 Golden Weighted Spheres
    - The golden spheres are identical in weight, colour, texture etc... except 1 of the 8 is imperceptibly lighter than the others.
-How do we find it given a traditional balance scale?
+You're given a traditional balance scale?
+   - What questions might you ask to clarify problem?
+   - What steps would you do to find that odd one out?

 ---
 transition: slide-left
 ---